jumpnow/jumpnowtek-site/_drafts/mender-wandboard-notes.md

 The **0001-Add-bootargs-setting.patch** is required to define a **bootargs** variable in the u-boot environment that mender uses.

 The **0002-Add-environment-debug.patch** was only for debugging, but it doesn't hurt anything.
-I would remove it for any production project.
+I would remove it for a production project.

 **b)** Mender requires utilities from the **u-boot-fw-utils** package.